Home to scientific and medical breakthroughs

 2005

 Medical oncologist Funmi Olopade showed that women of African ancestry are more likely to be diagnosed with a more virulent form of breast cancer than women of European ancestry.
-Olopade received a McArthur Prize for this discovery
+Olopade received a MacArthur Prize for this discovery

 2008